The Heavenly King #3

 Now his parents went to Jerusalem every year at the feast of Passover.
 And when he was twelve years old, they went up according to custom; and when the feast was ended, as they were returning, the boy Jesus stayed behind in Jerusalem.
 His parents did not know it, but supposing him to be in the company they went a day’s journey, and they sought him among their kinsfolk and acquaintances; and when they did not find him, they returned to Jerusalem, seeking him.
 After three days they found him in the temple, sitting among the teachers, listening to them and asking them questions; and all who heard him were amazed at his understanding and his answers.
 And when they saw him they were astonished; and his mother said to him, “Son, why have you treated us so?
 Behold, your father and I have been looking for you anxiously.”
 And he said to them, “How is it that you sought me?
 Did you not know that I must be in my Father’s house?”
 And they did not understand the saying which he spoke to them.
 And he went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart.
 And Jesus increased in wisdom ad in stature, and in favor with God and man (Luke 2:41-52).

 Like others, Jesus acquired a trade and an education.
 He became a craftsman and a teacher equipped with skills and know-how’s.
 Jesus especially was skilled in treating the sick people, as a physician would.
 All three evangelists agreed that Jesus had left Nazareth.
 Jesus was recognized for his skills and understanding.
 When He returned to Nazareth, He was welcomed as a prophet and a teacher in their synagogue.
 He was an established teacher with students.
 It was during His absence from Nazareth that Jesus had become recognized for His skills and His teachings.
-But when He touched people and they were miraculously healed, they were not just offended, but they dragged Him up a cliff and intended to kill Him.
+But when He touched people and they were miraculously healed.
+The people were not just offended, but they dragged Him up a cliff and intended to kill Him.
 Jesus was not a carpenter who built homes, for homes were built out of bricks and clay.
 Matthew used the Greek word “tektonos” and Mark used “tekton” twice.
 The word means a technician or a trained craftsman who build carts on wheels or fine furniture.
 His ability to read, preach, to share His insight to teach proved that, what the Prophet Isaiah predicted, came to pass in Jesus.
 But when His medical skills surpassed their own, they were disturbed by Jesus’ actions.
 They could not accept the idea that God may have chosen “One of their own” to be the “One” who could change their lives and their circumstances.
 The incident and encounter between Jesus and his people, in Nazareth, is similar in Matthew 13:54-58 and in Mark 6:1-6.
 We chose Mark for being the oldest account:

 He went away from there and came to his own country; and his disciples followed him.
 And on the sabbath he began to teach in the synagogue; and many who heard him were astonished, saying, “Where did this man get all this?
 What is the wisdom given to him?
 What mighty works are wrought by his hands!
 Is not this the carpenter, the son of Mary and brother of James and Joses and Judas and Simon, and are not his sisters here with us?”
 And they took offense at him.
 And Jesus said to them, “A prophet is not without honor, except in his own country, and among his own kin, and in his own house.”
 And he could do no mighty work there, except that he laid his hands upon a few sick people and healed them.
 And he marveled because of their unbelief (Mark 6:1-6).